rragundez/PyData/using a Docker container.md

 `docker run -p 8888:8888 -p 6006:6006 -v ~/FaceRecRodrigoAgundez/PyData/:/notebooks -it --rm facerec`

-Here `~/FaceRecRodrigoAgundez/PyData/` is the path to a local Git repository.
-Said repository is cloned from a GitHub fork of <url>https://github.com/ragundez/PyData</url>.
+Here `~/FaceRecRodrigoAgundez/PyData/` is the path to the local Git repository mentioned before.

 ## Test the installation